-- The Commodore's Cup award shall recognize the HHSA racer who makes the best overall contribution to racing by participation and performance in HHSA high point races, in HHSA races which do not count towards the boat's HHSA high point total, in CBYRA sanctioned events, and in other US Sailing sanctioned events. - 2.
+- 1. The Commodore's Cup award shall recognize the HHSA racer who makes the best overall contribution to racing by participation and performance in HHSA high point races, in HHSA races which do not count towards the boat's HHSA high point total, in CBYRA sanctioned events, and in other US Sailing sanctioned events.
+To emphasize participation in events outside of HHSA, a boat must race in at least one CBYRA or US Sailing sanctioned race to qualify for the Commodore Cup. - 2.
 The award shall be given to the HHSA racer with the highest total points from the following summation: - a.
 Combined HHSA Spinnaker and Non-Spinnaker high points (rounded to 2 decimal places).
 The maximum number of qualifying races is 25, consisting of up to 18 Wednesday races plus up to 7 weekend events. - b.
 Combined high points for HHSA non-high point (rounded to 2 decimal places).
-The qualifying races will consist of the Wednesday Free-for-all race, the double-handed race, and all of the frostbite days. - c.
+The qualifying races will consist of the double-handed race, and all of the frostbite days. - c.
 Combined high points for CBYRA sanctioned events and other US Sailing sanctioned events, calculated using HHSA high point rules (rounded to 2 decimal places).
 The maximum number of qualifying races is 10.
 For boats posting more than 10 races in this category, the 10 highest high point scores shall apply. - d.
 Ties shall be broken based on boat versus boat performance first in HHSA high points, then in HHSA non-high points, and finally in CBYRA/other high points. - 3.
 Boats participating in CBYRA/other sanctioned events shall provide to the Rear Commodore (Racing), or the designated scorer, the CBYRA/other event sanction number, the class raced, the HHSA boat's finish place, and the total number of scored places in its class.